Horse Polo In Ladakh – A Game Of Kings & Horses (VIDEO)

 Experience India’s dramatic landscapes and also get an insight into the traditional fanfare of the region – Horse Polo in Ladakh.
-In this article, Rupert Winchester tells you all about the royal game of Polo, Ladakh’s favourite game.
+In this article, Rupert Winchester tells you all about the royal game of Polo, Ladakh’s favourite game that is also known as Baltic Polo.

 The game of polo nowadays is associated, in the West, with wealth and power, with Argentinian playboys, private jets and society ladies sipping Champagne on summer afternoons while pressing divots of grass back into the turf with their high heels.
 Not so much in Ladakh.